Two Centimetres – Part 6

 The grueling ten-month journey into Ontario’s healthcare bureaucracy to get a melanoma removed from a woman’s neck.

 You can review the Timeline of Events here

 You can read Part 1: The Bump here

 You can read Part 2: Collateral damage from the Coronavirus here

 You can read Part 3: Delays, misunderstandings, and a lackadaisical attitude here

 You can read Part 4: Bureaucracy run amok here

 You can read Part 5: Plan B’-ing here

 First, Dr. Hong told her that the CT Scan showed no sign of an enlarged lymph node, which meant it is less likely that the cancer had spread.
 Then she got word from her husband that she had been admitted by her local hospital for a lymphoscintigraphy.
-Finally, at Deborah’s request, Dr. Hong also agreed to perform the surgery before Christmas as to avoid any potential further delays due to the incoming Ontario post-holiday lockdown.
+Finally, at Maria’s request, Dr. Hong also agreed to perform the surgery before Christmas as to avoid any potential further delays due to the incoming Ontario post-holiday lockdown.

 He then arranged a biopsy to confirm the presence of any cancerous tissue.
 Findings were once again negative.